 Difference between SVG vs Canvas

-The SVG usage on the web was limited because of the lack of support for the vector images in the browsers like Internet Explorer.
+- The SVG usage on the web was limited because of the lack of support for the vector images in browsers like Internet Explorer.
 Konqueror was the first browser to support SVG images in the year 2004.
-After that slowly google announced its support to vector images on the web content.
+After that slowly Google announced its support to vector images on the web content.
 SVG has support now for the native browser, plugin, and mobile browsers as well.

 Head To Head Comparison Between SVG vs Canvas (Infographics)